Last updated on February 24th, 2023

 - Balance Transfer Transaction Fee: $5.00 or 3% of the amount transferred, whichever is greater

 - Cash Advance APR: 15.50% variable based on the Prime Rate

 - Cash Advance Transaction Fee: Either $5 or 1% of the amount of the cash advance, whichever is greater

 - Late Payment Penalty Fee: Up to $25

 - Return Payment Penalty Fee: Up to $25

-- Live in Western Illinois or Eastern Missouri
+- You live in Western Illinois or Eastern Missouri

-- Want a credit card that works well no matter what
+- You want a credit card that works well no matter what

 State Street Visa Rewards Card Review

 State Street Bank might not be the most familiar name to many, but it is a trusted name in Western Illinois, with three branches in Quincy and one in nearby Payson.
 The bank currently only offers one personal credit card, the State Street Visa Rewards Card.